 Finding #1: SDG&E failed to demonstrate compliance with D.02-10-062 - Appendix B and PU Code Section 581.
-SDG&E incorrectly reported a contract executed with in Attachment H - Contracts Executed/Contracts Amended as a Bilateral contract.
-For additional information about the finding, please see Finding #1 at procedure D.5 listed below.
+SDG&E incorrectly reported the execution date as for the broker contract with in Attachment H - Contracts Executed/Contracts Amended instead of the actual DocuSign signature date of about the finding, please see Finding #1 at procedure D.5 listed below.